Anjelica Marie Hoffer

 WHO IS ANJELICA'S FATHER?
 DO FATHER'S MATTER??

 I raised Anjelica since she was a baby, through ALL her milestones, her schooling, her achievements, being a big sister.
-I potty trained her, played tooth fairy, taught her to ride a bike, held her when she was sick, sang songs to her, read bedtime stories, did homework with her, went to ALL her events, celebrated holidays, etc... etc...
+I potty trained her, played tooth fairy, taught her to ride a bike, held her when she was sick, sang songs to her, read bedtime stories, did homework with her, went to her events, celebrated holidays, etc... etc...

 I had EQUAL parenting time with her from February 2005 until August 2009.

 THE PROBLEMS WITH FAMILY COURT

 Family court Judges and Guardians are LAWYERS with nearly zero required training in family and child matters.

-In Virginia, GALs are required to take a 6 hour online course to be the most important person in deciding custody matters.
+In Virginia, GALs are required to take a 7 hour online course in order to be the most important person in deciding custody matters.
 Other states require as much as 96 hours.

 The system is adversarial, rather than truly seeking healthy solutions.